beeware/toga/docs/reference/api/widgets/detailedlist.rst

 implement any data deletion behavior as part of the ``on_primary_action`` handler.

 The DetailedList as a whole can also respond to a refresh UI action.
-This is usually implemented as a "pull down to refresh" action, such as you might see on a social media timeline.
-If a DetailedList widget provides an ``on_refresh`` handler, the DetailedList will respond to the refresh UI action, and the ``on_refresh`` handler will be invoked.
+This is usually implemented as a "pull down" action, such as you might see on a social media timeline.
-If no ``on_refresh`` handler is provided, the DetailedList will behave as a static list, and will *not* respond to the refresh UI action.
+This action will only be enabled in the UI if an ``on_refresh`` handler has been provided.

 Notes
 -----